TheShagwell/excel-data/README.md

 #### What to know about this project
-- This is a project on hands-on on Excel (365) and Python.
+- This is a project on hands-on on Excel (365 Office) and Python.